If you have pets, you’ve likely had some Christmas tree disasters.

 Invite Your Pet to the Party!

-As the festivities kick into high gear, don’t forget to include your pet in the fun:
+As the festivities kick into high gear, don’t forget to include your pet in the fun.
+Remember these tips:

-- Be sure to have plenty of pet toys on hand to encourage your pet to play appropriately.
+- Have plenty of pet toys on hand to encourage your pet to play appropriately.

 - Take your dog for long walks, to help dispel extra energy.